 WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Randi Novakoff, Outreach Manager WILMAPCO will continue to work with the Southbridge community on the implementation of the Southbridge Circulation Study.
-This work includes supporting a Transportation Alternatives Program effort along Heald Street and New Castle Avenue, efforts to reduce diesel emissions in South Wilmington, and leadership within the South Wilmington Planning Network.
+This work includes supporting a Transportation Alternatives Program effort along Heald Street and New Castle Avenue, efforts to reduce diesel emissions in South Wilmington, leadership within the South Wilmington Planning Network, and support for the update to the Southbridge Neighborhood Plan.